Caradt

 Search

-Terroir: Mapping Data through Material in the Wild
+Terroir: Engaging Through Material with the Wild

-Research Group: Situated Art and Design
+Research Group: Situated Art, Design and Technology

 With the research project ‘Terroir: Mapping Data Through Material in the Wild’, Annemarie Piscaer delves into the concept of “terroir” — a concept that is used in the culinary world to describe how the environment affects the characteristics of produce.
 In this research, the concept is applied to design education to explore how the physical environment influences materials and their narratives.
 By material mapping and situational learning Annemarie aims to develop innovative pedagogical principles that could be integrated into the curriculum at St. Joost School of Art & Design.